worldamazing/plan/docs/overview.md

 To understand the human this system can produce, we must first be honest about the humanity we are working with.
 The sections that follow in this first part, "The Vitals," are a deep dive into the psychological and emotional landscape of our shared human condition.
 The journey through this plan begins with a clear, unflinching look at ourselves, beginning with the core wound of our past to the healed human that waits to emerge.

-## The Core Wound: Uncovering the Source Code of Distortion
+## The Core Wound: Our 10,000-Year Cycle of Distortion
+For millennia, we have confronted the great problems of humanity—war, poverty, injustice, environmental destruction—as if they were separate logistical challenges.
+We have written treaties, created economic models, and built technologies of incredible sophistication, all in an effort to solve them.
+Yet they persist, mutate, and in many cases, worsen.
+This suggests our approach has been flawed.
+We have been treating the symptoms, not the disease.

+The World Amazing framework is built on a single, powerful diagnosis: these are not separate problems.
+They are all symptoms of a single, underlying psycho-social distortion—a fracture in our collective consciousness that occurred roughly 10,000 years ago with the rise of rigid, fear-based hierarchy.

+Therefore, to build a world that lasts, we cannot simply pour a new concrete foundation over the same fractured ground.
+We must first heal the ground itself.
+The journey through this plan begins not with blueprints for cities, but with a clear-eyed diagnosis of the human condition.
+We must understand the wound before we can build the world that will heal it.

+### The Cycle of Distortion: The Engine of Our Suffering
+This 10,000-year-old wound is not a single emotion, but a toxic, self-perpetuating cycle built on four interconnected forces: **Dominance, Fear, Shame, and Anger.**

+1.  **Dominance:** This is the external force that powers the cycle.
+It is the imposition of will through control, coercion, and the threat of violence.
+It is the core mechanism of rigid hierarchy, designed to enforce conformity and maintain an unequal distribution of power.

+2.  **Fear:** This is the immediate emotional response to a world structured by Dominance.
+It is the primal, rational terror of punishment, exile, or harm for failing to obey.
+It is a constant, low-grade survival anxiety that forces us to suppress our authentic selves.

+3.  **Shame:** This is the toxic *internalization* of that Fear.
+When we live in a state of constant fear and self-suppression, the external message of "You are not safe to be yourself" mutates into the internal belief that *"I am fundamentally flawed and unworthy."* Shame is the weight of the wound, the feeling of being misaligned from humanity itself.

+4.  **Anger:** This is the primary armor we forge to protect ourselves from the unbearable pain of Shame.
+It is a powerful, fiery defense mechanism that projects the internal wound outward as external blame.
+It takes the powerless feeling of "I am bad" and transforms it into the powerful, righteous feeling of "You are wrong."

+This four-part cycle - **Dominance -> Fear -> Shame -> Anger** - is the source code of our collective dysfunction.
+Dominance creates Fear, Fear internalizes into Shame, Shame is masked by Anger, and that Anger is often used to Dominate others, beginning the cycle anew.

+The following sections are a deep dive into the mechanics of this wound.
+We will unwind the nature of Shame, dissect the disorders that arise from this distorted world, and examine the defenses of Anger and Fear that keep us trapped.
+By understanding the architecture of our collective wound, we gain the power to heal it.
+And from that healed ground, a new world can finally, and freely, grow.

+## Shame: The Weight of the Wound
-If there is a single obstacle holding humanity back from the amazing world we are capable of creating, it is not a lack of resources, technology, or intelligence.
-It is a deep, psychological distortion born from our 10,000-year history of hierarchy.
-Within this distortion, the natural, healthy signal of social **misalignment** no longer leads to a temporary sense of **wrongdoing** and quick repair.
-Instead, it has mutated into a chronic, toxic state of **shame.** It is this unresolved shame, this feeling of being fundamentally flawed, that drives the elaborate performances we construct to hide our true selves from each other, sometimes leading to anger, hatred, despair, or other non-constructive behaviors.
+If there is a single internal experience that defines the pain of our collective wound, it is shame.
+Within the Cycle of Distortion, the natural, healthy signal of social **misalignment** no longer leads to a temporary sense of **wrongdoing** and quick repair.
+Instead, it has mutated into a chronic, toxic state of **shame.** It is this unresolved shame, this feeling of being fundamentally flawed, that drives the elaborate performances we construct to hide our true selves from each other.

 ### An Unresolved Sense of Wrongdoing
-To understand this core obstacle, we must first look beneath emotions and even beneath the concept of "wrongdoing."
+To understand this core component of the wound, we must first look beneath emotions and even beneath the concept of "wrongdoing."
 At the most fundamental level, there is a neutral, biological signal that all social animals possess: a sense of **alignment** with their group.
 It is a feeling of being in harmony with the social bond.
 The opposite of this is **misalignment**: a feeling of friction, of being out of sync with the group.
 This is a simple feedback mechanism, essential for cooperative living.

 The meaning of this signal is determined by the culture of the group.
 Accepted behaviors vary not only between species, but even between different groups within the same species.
 These local norms define the limits on everything from aggression and posturing to, in rare cases, lethal violence.
 Ultimately, it is the group's shared sense of what is and isn't acceptable that gives the signal its power.